turingschool/front-end-curriculum/lessons/idiomatic-css.md

 ---
-title: Idiomatic CSS
+title: Idiomatic CSS.
+Sense & Sensibility.
 tags: css, cheat-sheet
 ---
-# CSS Sense and Sensibility.

 Your guide to CSS etiquette and maintaining a degree of sanity whilst writing large volumes of CSS. **Thanks and credit to [Nicolas Gallagher](http://nicolasgallagher.com/) who defined and championed consistent and idiomatic CSS organization in the community.**

 ***

-> "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+>>> "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
 If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec." - Idan Gazit

 ***

-# Thou shalt:
+# Thou shalt: (:heart_eyes: :neckbeard: :star2: :thumbsup:)

 #### Generally...